 Will there be a Tsugumomo Season 3?

 There has been no official announcement for a Season 3 of the Tsugumomo anime.
 Season 2 was released in 2020, and while a continuation is not impossible, it becomes less likely with each passing year.
-Currently, reading the manga is the only way to continue the story.
+Currently, reading the

-Where can I read the Tsugumomo manga?
+Where can I read the Tsugumomo manga ?

 There is no official English release, so the best place to read fan translations is MangaDex.
 To support the official release, you can purchase the Japanese digital volumes from platforms like BookWalker.
 Physical Japanese volumes can be imported through retailers like Amazon Japan.